kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

 `kubectl exec`, `kubectl attach`, and `kubectl cp` for the communication leg between `kubectl` and the API Server.

-2. Transition the bi-directional streaming protocol from SPDY/3.1 to WebSockets for `kubectl port-forward` for the communication leg between `kubectl` and the API Server (alpha in v1.29).

-3. Extend the WebSockets communication leg from the API Server to Kubelet *before* the current leg goes GA (probably in v1.30).
+2. Extend the WebSockets communication leg from the API Server to Kubelet.
 After this extension, WebSockets streaming will occur between `kubectl` and Kubelet (proxied through the API Server).
 This plan is described at [Pre-GA: Kubelet](#pre-ga-kubelet-).

 ### Non-Goals